chemicalweaponsresearch/thermal_fogger/53-racial_justice.Rmd

 </div>
 <br>

-That weekend, CBP deployed the fogger against another protest.
+That weekend, CBP deployed the fogger again, this time gassing even more of the neighborhood, including the local public school [@Simonis2021].

 <br>